bkrem/awesome-solidity/CONTRIBUTING.md

 - Make sure your text editor is set to remove trailing whitespace.
 - The pull request should have a useful title and include a link to the package and why it should be included.

+## Project eligibility

+The following requirements apply to new entries in Libraries, Tools, Languages, and Editor Plugins.

+A project must:

+- Link to its canonical public GitHub repository.
+- Have at least 10 GitHub stars when the pull request opens.
+- Include a recognized open-source license.
+- Have clear English documentation with installation or usage instructions.
+- Be neither archived nor disabled.
+- Show development activity within the last 12 months.
+- Be at least 90 days old, measured from its first public release or, if it has no release, its first public commit.

+The 10-star threshold is an intake requirement, not an automatic acceptance rule.
+Maintainers may reject projects that do not fit the list, duplicate an existing entry, or lack a clear benefit for Solidity developers.

+Official documentation, articles, books, tutorials, educational examples, and deployed-contract examples do not require a GitHub repository or a star count.

+For a project that does not meet one of these requirements, open an issue and get maintainer approval before submitting a pull request.
+Existing entries are grandfathered.

 ---

 **Working on your first Pull Request?** You can learn how from this free series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).